Bolger History, Family Crest & Coats of Arms

 - Anastasia Bolger, aged 16, who settled in America from Rathdowney, in 1899

 Bolger Settlers in United States in the 20th Century

-- Annie Bolger, aged 27, who emigrated to America from Ireland, in 1902
+- Annie Bolger, aged 27, who immigrated to America from Ireland, in 1902

-- Annie L. Bolger, aged 28, who emigrated to the United States from Rathanagar, Co.
+- Annie L. Bolger, aged 28, who immigrated to the United States from Rathanagar, Co.
 Wexford, in 1902

 - Aidan Bolger, aged 20, who landed in America from Ermiscorthy, Ireland, in 1907